This faux apple crumble is made with jicama, instead of apple! Low carb, sugar free, and gluten free recipe.

 I was inspired to make this dish after I recently re-took photos for my yummy Rhubarb Crumble.
 As I was finishing revising the post I sighed to myself and thought “if only I could make a classic British APPLE crumble”.

 And then light bulb moment.
 In my Low Carb Chocolate Recipes book I made a fake chocolate apple dessert by sautéing JICAMA in butter, cocoa powder, sweetener and cinnamon.
 It was delish – and although the jicama stays crisp, this handy low carb vegetable REALLY works in a sweet dish.
+Check out my whole collection of low carb jicama recipes!

 A-ha!
 Another light bulb moment!
-Since I made that fake apple dessert, I discovered the power this Apple Flavor Baking Oil when I made the awesome Low Carb Donut Bites with Apple and Cinnamon.
+Since I made that fake apple dessert, I discovered the power of this Apple Flavor Baking Oil when I made the awesome Low Carb Donut Bites with Apple and Cinnamon.
 The pack contains two small vials – and you only need half of one vial for this recipe!

 This combination was going to be EPIC – I could tell.
 And although a hot day in July was not the traditional time of year to experiment with this recipe – I just had to get started!